As of: 29th June 2024

 Position

-- Full exemptions for Listed Companies and their Subsidiaries: The Association is committed to ensuring that listed companies and their subsidiaries receive full exemptions in relation to specific regulations.
-These companies already have effective reporting and disclosure obligations for Shareholders and Beneficial Owners, which begin to apply when a threshold of 3 percent of the share capital or voting rights is reached.
-In addition, the accounting standards and reporting obligations of the SIX Swiss Exchange applicable to listed companies stipulate a disclosure obligation for subsidiaries, which already leads to increased transparency.
+- Full Exemptions for Listed Companies and Their Subsidiaries: The Association is committed to ensuring that listed companies and their subsidiaries receive full exemptions from specific regulations.
+These companies already adhere to effective reporting and disclosure obligations for shareholders and beneficial owners, which come into effect when a threshold of 3 percent of the share capital or voting rights is reached.
+Furthermore, the accounting standards and reporting obligations of the SIX Swiss Exchange, applicable to listed companies, impose a disclosure obligation for subsidiaries, thereby enhancing transparency.

-- Limitation of Access to BO Information: SwissHoldings demands that access to information on Beneficial Owners be reserved for the relevant authorities whose activities serve to combat money laundering and terrorist financing, and that the register, therefore, not be publicly accessible.
+- Limitation of Access to Beneficial Owner (BO) Information: SwissHoldings demands that access to information regarding beneficial owners be restricted to the relevant authorities engaged in combating money laundering and terrorist financing.
+Consequently, the register should not be made publicly accessible.

-- Negligent Breach of the Duty to Report and Provide Information: A negligent breach of the duty to report and provide information must not be subject to the criminal provisions set out in Art.
-41 of the AMLA.
-In our view, it is also crucial that negligence in the event of a breach of the reporting obligation in Art.
+- Negligent Breach of the Duty to Report and Provide Information: A negligent breach of the duty to report and provide information should not be subject to the criminal provisions outlined in Art.
+41 of the Anti-Money Laundering Act (AMLA).
+In our view, it is also essential that negligence concerning a breach of the reporting obligation under Art.
 37 AMLA is not subject to criminal prosecution.
-The submitted dispatch dispenses with the sanctioning of negligent violations.
+The submitted dispatch appropriately omits sanctions for negligent violations.

 Revision of the Financial Market Infrastructure Act (FMIA)